atmark-techno/armadillo-x2-rtos-demo/README.md

 #### swu method

 `rtos.desc` contains an example mkswu description to install the necessary files to run.
-It assumes the kernel has already been updated before in the "Build kernel module" step.
+It does not check the kernel version that was used to build the module, so if the module does not load please install the kernel built previously and redo this step.

 ```
 linux$ mkswu --update-version rtos.desc